Inhomogeneous Universe in f(T) Theory: Conclusion

 Through a set of non-diagonal tetrads we still were able to make various analysis already made in the GR, as the evolution of the black holes apparent horizon (AH) and cosmic AH \cite{gao}, CMB \cite{cmb,alnes} and many other possibilities, but which will be minutely addressed in a future work.
 Hence, we make possible the analysis of the other usual cosmological and astrophysical phenomena, already realized in the GR, but which still have some obscure points to be explained.

+Authors thank E. N. Saridakis for useful discussions.
 M. H. Daouda thanks CNPq/TWAS for financial support.
-M. E. Rodrigues wishes to thank E. N. Saridakis for useful discussions and thanks UFES for the hospitality during the development of this work.
+M. E. Rodrigues is grateful to UFES and UFPA for the hospitality during the development of this work and thanks CNPq for financial support.
 M. J. S. Houndjo thanks CNPq/FAPES for financial support.